prince4you/Term-vim/README.md

 ## 📜 License

-This project is licensed under the BSD-3-Clause License.
+This project is licensed under theMmit License.
 See the [LICENSE](https://github.com/prince4you/Term-vim/blob/main/LICENSE) file for more details.

 ## 💖 Follow & Support